 Words of denial, of logic died on Adora Belle’s lips as she saw the looks on her parents’ faces.
 With this one parting shot in his battle with Reacher Gilt, Moist had finally brought hope into her aunt’s little house, into her parents decimated hearts.
 It was a desperate, agonising hope, but it was hope nonetheless.

-They needed this story to be true, needed this one last miracle.
+She said nothing because they *needed* this story to be true, needed this one final miracle.
 They had to accept it as face value because it made the world a better place, made their losses just a bit more bearable because it proved that John wasn’t gone.
 That he still lived on in the towers, in the rigging and in the code.
 That he was still looking out for them and still fighting against those who had perverted their father’s dream.

 It made Adora Belle sick even while she was relieved beyond words that Moist was alive.
 She saw the spark of life in her father’s eyes, the tears on her mother’s cheeks that for the first time in far too long weren’t from despair.